Skip to Main Content

 What are the drone regulations for filming in South Africa?

+Here is the breakdown.
 Drone filming in South Africa is regulated by South African Civil Aviation Authority (SACAA).
-RPAS (drone) registration and Remote Operator Certificate (ROC) required for all commercial operations.
-The maximum flight altitude is 120m (400ft) AGL, and no-fly zones include airports and aerodromes, national key points, Kruger National Park (without SANParks authorization), prisons and police stations.
-Commercial filming permits require 30+ business days for ROC approval.
+RPAS (drone) sign-ups and Remote Operator Certificate (ROC) needed for all commercial operations.
+The maximum flight altitude is 120m (400ft) AGL.
+No-fly zones have airports and aerodromes, national key points, Kruger National Park (without SANParks sign-off), prisons and police stations.
+Commercial filming permits need 30+ business days for ROC approval.

 What does a drone operator do on a film set?